Chief Operating Officer

 Vice President – Maintenance

-As the vice president of Maintenance, Ken leads the strategic planning for ExpressJet’s Maintenance division, which encompasses aircraft maintenance at 19 ExpressJet maintenance facilities, as well as engineering, quality control, production control, technical training and materiel.
+As the vice president of Maintenance, Bob leads the strategic planning for ExpressJet’s Maintenance division, which encompasses aircraft maintenance at 17 ExpressJet maintenance facilities, engineering, quality control, production control, technical training and materiel.

 Vice President – Inflight Services